-Another study from the Journal of Natural Science, Biology and Medicine compared the effect of oil pulling in patients with plaque-induced gingivitis to a normal oral hygiene routine without oil pulling.
+Another study from the Journal of Natural Science, Biology and Medicine looked at patients with plaque-induced gingivitis.
+One group carried out a normal oral hygiene routine and the other group did the same but added oil pulling.
 The results of this study were that the reduction of plaque was more pronounced in the participants who practised oil pulling.

-Do note that although oil pulling may be able to reduce plaque on teeth, it won't have any effect on tartar – a hard substance which forms after plaque is left for too long.
+Do note that although this practice may be able to reduce plaque on teeth, it won't have any effect on tartar – a hard substance which forms after plaque is left for too long.
 Tartar can only be removed by a dentist.

 Despite the existence of some studies that support claims that it is beneficial to oral health, you can also find plenty of scholarly articles, like this one from a doctor at the Department of Public Health Dentistry at Sri Siddhartha Dental College in India, that says that the existing studies are unreliable due to the misinterpretation of results, too small of sample size and absence of negative controls, among other factors.
 And that there simply aren't enough scientific studies that provide clinical evidence demonstrating that oil pulling is, in fact, effective in reducing dental caries, whitening teeth or improving oral health in general.

 Are there any risks or dangers?